 SpyFu’s multiple tools help PPC managers with all of these steps, but we realize that the project can feel daunting.
 That’s where these AdWords Templates can help.

 At SpyFu, we don’t run PPC campaigns for customers, but we do study millions of them and we’ve created PPC campaign templates from this data.
 All of that research and knowledge tells us that there are a few components we could fine-tune and put into production.

-We rolled those ideas into the design of our AdWords Templates tool (built into the SpyFu site).
+We rolled those ideas into the design of our AdWords Templates tool.

 Our AdWords campaign templates are handcrafted by our expert team.
 They act like a starter kit that you can take and apply to your business.
 You can choose your industry from our list and get your PPC campaign up and running within minutes.

 The template is a file that includes pre-written ads for the most strategic keyword groups in that specific industry.
 What you get for “Pest Control” will be very different from what you’d get for “DUI Lawyer.”

 Each template lets you set up a full, ready-to import AdWords campaign.
 The PPC templates include: